neuecc/Utf8Json/README.md

 JsonSerializer.Serialize(stream, p2);
 ```

 In default, you can serialize all public members.
-You can customize serialize to private, exclude null, change DateTime format(default is ISO8601), enum handling, etc. see the [TODO] section.
+You can customize serialize to private, exclude null, change DateTime format(default is ISO8601), enum handling, etc. see the [Resolver](https://github.com/neuecc/Utf8Json#resolver) section.

 Performance of Serialize
 ---